 Understanding HBV dynamics and the antiviral effect of interferon-α treatment in humanized chimeric mice

 Tracking virus kinetics via the blood/serum is very common and data is abundant from patients, whereas the dynamics of the virus at the cellular level (in the liver) is still in the early stages of data collection.
 Collaboration with Prof. Chayama of Hiroshima University resulted in a deeper understanding of the mode of action of interferon-α-based treatments.
-However, this research is important beyond showing differences in the efficacy of these treatments (BIORXIV).
+However, this research is important beyond showing differences in the efficacy of these treatments (Journal of Virology).
 The ability to compare the results simultaneously of the viral kinetics in the blood as well as “inside” the liver at the cellular level is an important contribution to the study of HBV.
 The richer data gathered through chimeric mice with humanized livers results in a more accurate model.
 This liver-based cellular data is necessary to build a strong foundational knowledge for more advanced research.

 Understanding HBV pre-genomic RNA (pgRNA) dynamics in patients

 In two letters published in Hepatology and Journal of Viral Hepatitis, Dahari Lab and partners underscored some interesting data in the search for better treatments and ultimately a cure for HBV.
 Specifically, the Lab identified two areas of interest.

 One is HBV pgRNA as additional new marker in the blood when trying to understand the status of HBV infection in patients (Hepatology).
 Current markers such as HBV DNA in the blood stream, have proven to be limited in their indication of covalently closed circular DNA (cccDNA) clearance for HBV.
 The research on HBV RNA kinetics suggests this marker may be more reliable in understanding the viral levels present.